DFE-Digital/buying-for-schools-admin/README.md

 The infrastructure is such that the test env of the service will access the database and consume the newest record with ` status: 'DRAFT' ` while the production env will access the same database and use the record with ` status: 'LIVE' `, although it is recognised that having test and prod envs accessing the same database is not ideal, without dev/tech support to push changes up through the env hierarchy there are no alternatives that do not involve the different envs talking to each other.

+## Default data ##

+When the app starts if the database is found to be empty then a default record will be created with DRAFT status this is to aid initial set up of the app and not intended as a backup, any changes made whilst using the admin tool will not be reflected in this default content.
+In case of disaster recovery this default content should not be relied on.